AGMASO/TradycarPlatform/README.md

 # Revolutionizing the Used Car Market: Eliminating Fraud and Adding Trusted Vehicle History with dNFTs

-# ¿What is TradyFY & why was it created?
+# ¿What is Tradyfy & why was it created?

 We have identified a major problem occurring in the second-hand market, FRAUD